Stockton Springs Community Library Endowment Fund

 The refundables are carted weekly by volunteers to the Bucksport Redemption Center and turned into cash to buy books and videos.
 Donors can also take their refundables directly to the Bucksport Redemption Center and ask for their redemptions be applied to the Stockton Springs Community Library account.
 Stockton Springs Community LIbrary’s Bottles for Books Drive was recently highlighted in the Natural Resources Council of Maine’s Product Stewardship publication.

 Book and Video Donations.
-Donations of new or lightly used books, DVD audiobooks and videos are welcome.
+At the present time the library is unable to accept any more donations of books or videos.
+We just don’t have anymore room until we sell the ones we have stored for the next books sale.
+Usually, donations of new or lightly used books, DVD audiobooks and videos are welcome.
 The Library reserves the right to refuse any book or video that is in poor condition or for any reason.
 Year-round you can find used books and videos in the library entry hall that are available for purchase at a nominal cost.

 Annual fundraising.
 Approximately once a year, usually in November, the library sends a letter to library patrons and friends requesting a donation to the library to ensure that the library can continue to serve the community now and in the future.
 If you haven’t received a form in the mail please contact the library to be added to the mailing list.